wanderindev/trivia-api/README.md

 The project contains a working frontend and a starter code for a backend.

-The work performed on the frontend was limited to adding CSS to improve the application look and feel, fix inconsistent indentation, removing unnecessary returns, adding alt attributes to images, and fixing the number of arguments in some function signatures.
+The work performed on the frontend was limited to adding CSS to improve the application look and feel, fixing inconsistent indentation, removing unnecessary returns, adding alt attributes to images, and fixing the number of arguments in some function signatures.

 In the backend, I added all the endpoints required by the frontend, completed the SQLAlchemy models,